 “Gold Miss” or “Earthy Mom”?
 Evidence from Thailand

 This paper investigates the impact of Thai women’s education on their marriage behavior and fertility.
-It first uses the panel data set from the Socio-Economic Survey to estimate the effect of education on the marriage market.
-The result from applying the individual fixed effect estimation indicates that obtaining a university degree decreases the probability of women’s marriage, emphasizing the rise of the “Gold Miss” phenomenon in Thailand.
-The cross-sectional data set from the Labor Force Survey examines the effect of education on fertility.
+It first uses the data set from the Labor Force Survey to estimate the effect of education on the marriage market.
+The result from applying the recent doubly robust Inverse Probability Weighted Regression Adjustment (IPWRA) indicates that obtaining a university degree decreases the probability of women’s marriage by 14.8%, emphasizing the rise of the “Gold Miss” phenomenon in Thailand.
+It further examines the effect of education on fertility.
 By applying both the instrumental variable using the compulsory education reform as an instrument and pseudo-panel approaches to take into account the endogeneity of schooling, the result shows that education causally reduces fertility, which provides a convincing sequential explanation for the dramatic decline in fertility in Thailand.

 Estimating Demand for Long-term Care Insurance in Thailand: Evidence from a Discrete Choice Experiment